 Most tattoos can be removed using a laser.
 This is especially true for candidates who have attempted to have the tattoo removed by other methods and have scarring in the area.
 The best candidate is a fair-skinned person with a dark colored tattoo.
 People with darker skin are also candidates for laser tattoo removal although the removal process may take longer as darker skin needs greater protection from the laser light.

 Do your research before having a tattoo removed.
 Look for a reputable laser center with lots of experience removing tattoos.
 Ask questions.
 How many tattoos have they removed?
 Do they have pictures of the results?
 What type of laser do they use?
 Is that the best laser for your tattoo size and color?
+The experts at Bodylase® will be happy to answer any questions that you may have.

 Most people need 6 to 8 sessions to completely remove their tattoo.
 The number of treatments needed depends on the size of the tattoo, the colors used, and your skin type.
 Large tattoos can take 10 sessions or more.
 In order for the skin to heal, sessions are spaced 6-8 weeks apart.
 The time between treatments will depend on your skin color and the speed at which your skin heals.
 Tattoos further away from the heart, such as those on the lower legs or ankles, usually take longer to heal due to reduced circulation in the extremities.
 Tattoo removal can be a long, slow process.
 The average tattoo will take at least 8 months to remove.